CAELESTIS-Project-EU/RVEtoolDefects/README.md

 ## Description

-RVEtool is a high-performance modeling package that integrates various tools for meshing and performing finite element analysis (FEA) on micromechanical models of fiber-reinforced materials, including the presence of defects (voids).
+RVEtoolDefects is a high-performance modeling package that integrates various tools for meshing and performing finite element analysis (FEA) on micromechanical models of fiber-reinforced materials, including the presence of defects (voids).
 Its primary finite element solver for high-fidelity structural mechanics simulations is [Alya multiphysics](https://www.bsc.es/research-development/research-areas/engineering-simulations/alya-high-performance-computational), designed for large-scale, high-performance computing.
 Additionally, COUPONtool is optimized for generating large-scale synthetic datasets, facilitating the deployment of advanced Artificial Intelligence (AI) models and enabling Uncertainty Quantification Analysis (UQA) when used with the [PyCOMPSs](https://pypi.org/project/pycompss/) parallel computing framework.

 ## Synthetic data generation

-For synthetic data generation the RVEtool can be orchestrated by [PyCOMPSs](https://pypi.org/project/pycompss/) parallel framework.
+For synthetic data generation the RVEtoolDefects can be orchestrated by [PyCOMPSs](https://pypi.org/project/pycompss/) parallel framework.
 The use of PyCOMPSs allow to perform large-scale Design of Experiments (DoE) when is executed in HPC environments.

-## RVEtool modules
+## RVEtoolDefects modules

-RVEtool has three main modules for the finite element model generation:
+RVEtoolDefects has three main modules for the finite element model generation:

   * `RVE_gen`: It requires `.npz` file containing the information of the morphology for the micromechanical unit-cell.
   * `RVE_mesher`: It uses [Gmsh](https://gmsh.info) as a 2-d and 3-d finite element mesh generator with built-in pre processing capabilities.